Consent to Adoption in Quebec: The 30-Day Rule and What It Means

 Not all adoptions in Quebec require biological parent consent in the same way.

-Court-ordered adoption through the DPJ: When a child is declared eligible for adoption by the Court of Quebec — because parents have abandoned their parental role, or the court finds the child cannot safely return — the court's declaration of eligibility (déclaration d'admissibilité à l'adoption) replaces the need for parental consent.
+Court-ordered adoption through the DPJ: When a child is declared eligible for adoption by the Court of Quebec because a supported ground exists — such as orphan status, general consent, abandonment, or failure to assume parental responsibilities — the court's declaration of eligibility (déclaration d'admissibilité à l'adoption) replaces the need for parental consent.
 The state has already made the legal determination.
 Biological parents have had their opportunity to be heard during that court process.

-Voluntary placement and private adoption: When biological parents voluntarily choose to place a child for adoption — typically in cases involving stepparent adoption, relative adoption, or the rare voluntary surrender of a newborn — formal consent under Articles 543–549 of the Code civil is required.
-This is where the 30-day rule applies.
+Voluntary placement and private adoption: When biological parents voluntarily choose to place a child for adoption — typically in cases involving stepparent adoption, relative adoption, or the rare voluntary surrender of a newborn — formal consent under the applicable Code civil provisions, including Article 555's special-consent categories, is required.
+The 30-day rules are in Articles 557–558.

 How Voluntary Consent Works Under the Code Civil

-Under Article 549 of the Code civil du Québec, biological parents who have signed a general or special consent to adoption have 30 days from the date of signing to revoke that consent.
+Under Articles 557–558 of the Code civil du Québec, biological parents who have signed a general or special consent to adoption have 30 days from the date of signing to revoke that consent.

 Key rules: